pillowlab/multilinearRegression/README.md

 - **Joint ascent** - direct simultaneous gradient ascent on $U$ and $V$.

-See `demo1_testBilinearRegress.m` for a speed comparison; the optimal method seems to depend on the choice of dimensions and rank.
+See `demo_bilinearRegress.m` for a speed comparison; the optimal method seems to depend on the choice of dimensions and rank.